JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Molecules/ResultExcerpt/readme.md

 <!-- This is the general documentation layout.
 Add or remove any sections as needed, but try to stay consistent across components. -->
-# MediaExcerpt
+# ResultExcerpt

-Description of the MediaExcerpt in markdown.
+Description of the ResultExcerpt in markdown.

 <details>
   <summary>Inherited CSS Variables:</summary>